Virtual Programming for Our Creative Writing Award Winners

 Amplifying Diverse Voices in the Audiobook Community

-Penguin Random House Audio spearheaded the new bi-annual Audio Narrator Mentorship program to discover a diverse range of new talent and help actors new to audiobook narration polish their craft and learn about the industry.
+In 2021, Penguin Random House Audio spearheaded the new bi-annual Audio Narrator Mentorship program to discover a diverse range of talent and help actors new to audiobook narration polish their craft and learn about the industry.
 The inclusive program was designed to reflect the diversity we see in the world daily in the audio space by giving actors in underrepresented communities an opportunity to break into the audiobook world.

 Next Editors Programme